nilsisboom/MasterThesis/README.md

 ##BlockRNN - 2 covariates glass and plastic recycling#
 The file represents an exact copy of the BlockRNN - 2 covariates EU countries.py file.
 The only difference is that multiple variables are used to model the result.
 Please see Result and Discussion of my thesis.

-##BlockRNN - 68 co-variates glass and plastic recycling##
+##BlockRNN - all covariates materials##
-The file represents an exact copy of the NBEATS - 2 covariates EU countries.py file.
+The file represents a copy of the ##BlockRNN - 2 covariates EU countries.py## However, instead of two co-variates the full dataset representing recycling rates of glass and plastic of all European countries in the dataset were were used following the same proceedure as in ##BlockRNN - 2 covariates EU countries.py##.
+Outputs are the same as in
+##BlockRNN - 2 covariates EU countries.py## but without the plot showing the percentual differences.

 The only difference is that multiple variables are used to model the result.
 Please see Result and Discussion of my thesis.